bartificer/programming-by-stealth/docs/pbs82.md

 The challenge set at the end of the previous instalment was to update the number guessing game we have been working on so it loads its templates from external files using AJAX.
 Rather than loading the templates in series, they should be loaded in parallel using the `Promise.all()` utility function.
 The idea is to parallelise the loading of the templates, and then, only when they have all loaded, initialise the game.

 You’ll find my sample solution in the `pbs81-challengeSolution` folder in this instalment’s ZIP file.
-Because we’re using AJAX to load the templates the code won’t work directly from the file system (i.e. with a `file://` URL) you’ll have to run it inside your local web server (MAMP) so it has an `http://` URL.
+Because we’re using AJAX to load the templates, the code won’t work directly from the file system (i.e. with a `file://` URL).
+You’ll have to run it inside your local web server (MAMP) so it has an `http://` URL.

-Before making any changes my solution stored the template strings in `<script>` tags within `index.html`.
-Inside the document ready handler the code used jQuery’s `$()` function to read the strings from the `<script>` tags into a global object named `TEMPLATES`:
+Before making any changes, my solution stored the template strings in `<script>` tags within `index.html`.
+Inside the document ready handler, the code used jQuery’s `$()` function to read the strings from the `<script>` tags into a global object named `TEMPLATES`:

 ```javascript
 // get and store the needed templates